 Once you've finished editing a lesson you can Publish your changes.
 If you're not ready to publish yet, you have the option to save a draft and come back later to complete your edits.

-In addition to the course content, each course can have a homepage that tells learners what the course will cover and explains why a prospective learner should take it.
+Each course can have a homepage that tells learners what the course will cover and explains why a prospective learner should take it.
 You can upload a header image for this page and set the font and color scheme to help it fit your brand.

 If you're just looking to release a video course and want an easy platform to use to split the videos up into modules, Stan Store does a good job of this and has a polished and intuitive interface.
-However, for those who want a more sophisticated learning platform, Stan Store may fall short in terms of the features it offers.

 Customizing your Stan Store